ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-7-tunnel-pursuit.md

 Party collectively wanted to stop execution - [[banjo]]'s blade throw to prevent sacrifice triggered hostile crowd reaction and party Hope loss, but also caused massive environmental cataclysm.
 Ground crack and debris rain (possibly volcanic) forced party to seek temple shelter.
 Heroic rescue sequence with multiple successes: [[vaerenth]] critical agility, [[aster]] exceptional flight (23 with Hope), [[augustus]] successful child rescue, [[banjo]]'s dropkick preventing execution.
 However, temporal vision's end revealed devastating truth - [[augustus]] held only bones instead of children he thought he saved.

 Emotional processing: [[augustus]] showed trauma signs, acknowledging "the pain is still real" despite [[aster]]'s wise comfort that "this was the past, we did everything we could. this has already happened. its not your fault." [[banjo]] provided physical comfort and recognized trauma present but inappropriate timing for deeper discussion.
 Temporal visions allow heroic feeling but rescue efforts may be illusory.
-Path sealed with rubble, party trapped in temple but discovered distant battle sounds beyond massive flooded doors - unclear if temporal phenomenon or present danger.
+Path sealed with rubble, party trapped in temple but discovered distant battle sounds beyond massive flooded doors.

+Major confrontation: [[craven]] discovered in temple chamber connected to reddish orb, waiting for party to "break the cycle" but disappointed they don't understand.
+Suggests party was expected to fulfill specific purpose related to ending mysterious cycle. [[craven]]'s connection to orb enables undead command, and his threat to "devour it and leave" indicates he may be bound to location/cycle against his will.
+Combat initiated with rising undead as Craven chooses destructive path over party cooperation.

 ### Craven's Path Intelligence
 **Source**: [[tavni]] briefing